stephengold/Wes/README.md

 Newer releases (since v0.3.9) can be downloaded from [GitHub](https://github.com/stephengold/Wes/releases).

-Older releases (v0.2.1 through v0.3.8) can be downloaded from [the Jme3-utilities Project](https://github.com/stephengold/jme3-utilities/releases).
+Old releases (v0.2.1 through v0.3.8) can be downloaded from [the Jme3-utilities Project](https://github.com/stephengold/jme3-utilities/releases).

 Newer Maven artifacts (since v0.6.2) are available from